rsinger86/django-lifecycle/README.md

 ## Pending

-- Drop support for Python < 3.8.
-- Drop support for Django < 3.2.
+- Drop support for Django < 2.2.
 - Confirm support for Django 5.0.

 ## 1.0.2 (September 2023)